Loading...

 Admission Requirements

-Candidates must have one year of classroom teaching in order to begin the program.
-Candidates who apply for the 316 license must have two years of classroom teaching experience at the time of their application.
-The coursework may be taken without applying for the license.
-Applicants must meet all of the requirements for admission to the graduate programs.
+Candidates must have one year of teaching experience in order to begin the program, and at least two years experience to receive their license endorsement.
+Coursework may be taken without applying for the license.

-1. Provide evidence of a baccalaureate or more advanced degree from a regionally accredited or equivalent postsecondary institution with a cumulative grade point average of at least 2.75 on a 4.0 scale for regular admission status.
-The cumulative grade point average is computed on the highest degree held at the time of application to the Edgewood College graduate program.
+2. Provide evidence of a baccalaureate or more advanced degree from a United States regionally accredited or equivalent postsecondary institution with a cumulative grade point average of at least 2.75 on a 4.0 scale for regular admission status.

-3. Provide two letters of recommendation from college or university professors, supervisors and/or professional colleagues who can focus on the candidate’s probability of success in graduate school.
+3. Provide two letters of recommendation from college or university professors, supervisors, and/or professional colleagues.

-4. Submit a written statement listing the reasons that you will be successful in graduate school: cite how specific background experiences will aid in your success as a student.
+4. Submit a written statement explaining your rationale and intentions for graduate school.
+Include how your personal and professional experiences will promote your success as a student.

 5. Provide evidence of a WDPI initial educator, professional educator, or master educator license (or the equivalent).

-6. International students must contact Graduate and Professional Studies for additional admission requirements.
-Learn more.
+6. International students must contact Edgewood College Graduate and Professional Studies for specific admission requirements.

 Transfer Credits